synya/where-to-go/readme.md

 #### Votes

-Each valid vote contains vote id, restaurant name and date/time when vote was made.
+Each valid vote contains id, restaurant name and date/time when vote was made.

 ------------------------------------------------------

 ##### Get all user's votes

-The request returns all user's votes were made.
+The following `GET` request returns all user's votes were made.

 *   `curl -X GET "http://localhost:8080/where-to-go/rest/api-v1/restaurants/votes"`

 ##### Get all user's votes between certain dates

-The request returns all user's votes were made between two dates.
+The following `GET` request returns all user's votes were made between two dates.

 The request accepts two following parameters: `startDate` and `endDate` both in `ISO_DATE` format